al-moreno/Ana_Moreno_CV/README.md

 ## Description

 This site will provide you with my personal CV which includes information pertaining to my work experience, skills and education as well as my contact information.
-The form is in HTML and CSS only intended to demonstrate that use of HTML headers, links with basic navigation and photos as well as tables, forms, and lists.
-Additionally, I have applied basic CSS to style the page by elements and only impacting color.
-When viewing the code you will see comments, format and proper file structure.
-Finally you are able to observe my knowledge and use of GitHub with several commits along with GitHub Pages.
+The form utilizes W3Schools framework.

 ## Deployment: